Congratulations to our 2021 scholarship recipient, Iveth Villatoro! To find out more about her story, please visit our scholarship winners page.

 - You must belong to a minority group to apply for this scholarship.
 Minority groups can include, but are not limited to, race, religion, sexual orientation, gender, and ethnicity.

 - The candidate must submit a 750-1,000 word essay response to the prompt: What are some of the adversities you have faced because you are seen as a minority?
 What inspired you to pursue a degree in law and/or how do you plan to encourage other minorities to obtain a law degree?

 - The candidate must submit a professional resumé that lists their experience, both professional and academic.

 - The candidate must submit an official or unofficial transcript from their current school.
 If the candidate does not have a transcript from their post secondary school, a transcript from their high school and acceptance letter to post secondary school applies.

 The recipient of the Underrepresented and Oppressed Law Students Scholarship will be chosen during the month following the scholarship deadline.

-Scholarship applications should be sent with the subject line “Colorado Lawyer Team – Underrepresented and Oppressed Law Students Scholarship Application.”
+Scholarship applications should be sent with the subject line “First name Last name – Underrepresented and Oppressed Law Students Scholarship Application.”